iltommi/qdb-documentation/source/reference/qdb_httpd.rst

 .. option:: --user=<user>

-    Specifies the user name required for basic http authentication.
+    Specifies the user name required for basic HTTP authentication.
 Both an user and a password must be specified for authentication to be active.

     Argument
-      A string representing the user name to be used for basic http authentication.
+      A string representing the user name to be used for basic HTTP authentication.

     Default value
       Empty